Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 Some other symptoms of aphid damage are stunted growth, low yields, decreased rates of growth, and death.
 Because of the way they feed, aphids foster viral and bacterial diseases, both more difficult to control than the population of the aphids.

-Yellow Bowls of Soapy Water: If you set out a bowl of soapy water, make sure the bowl is yellow (the brighter the better).
-Aphids are naturally attracted to anything yellow, will jump into the water but the poor things can't swim a stroke.
+- Yellow bowls of soapy water—if you set out a bowl of soapy water, make sure the bowl is yellow (the brighter the better).
+Aphids are naturally attracted to anything yellow and will jump into the water, but the poor things can't swim a stroke.

 Slugs (and snails), in my humble opinion, are ugly little strips of slime that can make your gardening life pretty miserable so if you see them, you must get rid of them.
 They will leave behind unsightly holes in the foliage of your beautiful plants.
 If you have some potentially prize-winning plants, they will not know the difference and will leave them looking ragged and ruined.

-I have no qualms about getting rid of slugs or snails, so whenever I see one, I pluck it off with tweezers and drop it into a bottle of beer to possibly die happy (it's the least I can do), put the lid on the bottle (I use a soda bottle) and throw it into the trash bin.
+I have no qualms about getting rid of slugs or snails, so whenever I see one, I pluck it off with tweezers and drop it into a bottle of beer to possibly die happy (it's the least I can do), put the lid on the bottle, and throw it into the trash bin.